Connect with others who understand.

 Managing Expectations

-Before surgery, it’s important to reduce inflammation and get your HS flares under control with medication.
-“If I’m going to be excising a lesion entirely,” said Dr. Richmond, “I like to try to do it when it’s less inflamed … so you’re not having as much postoperative pain, reduce complications, and to minimize the size of surgery.”
+Before surgery, it’s important to reduce inflammation and get your HS flares under control with medical treatment.
+“If I’m going to be excising a lesion entirely,” said Dr. Richmond, “I like to try to do it when it’s less inflamed … so you’re not having as much postoperative pain, reduce complications, and minimize the size of surgery.”

-In some cases, it may be better to delay surgery for HS to give medical therapies time to reduce inflammation.
-Keep the goal in mind: a surgery that achieves the best possible results.
+In some cases, it may be best to delay HS surgery to give medical therapies time to lower inflammation.
+Keep your long-term goal in mind: a surgery that gives you the best possible results.

 What To Know After Surgery